hackertalk/math-renderer/README.md

 ## Use AWS Lambda@Edge and CloudFront to render math

-Change runtime handler to `index.edgeHandler` on aws console.
+- Change runtime handler to `index.edgeHandler` on aws console
+- Create a new CloudFront distribution for the Lambda@Edge function
+- Set the origin to function url
+- Create a new cache policy, cache all query strings (best practice) and select the cache policy for the distribution

 ## Testing the function